This article shares 12 tips to help you to communicate effectively when presenting.

 Mindful presenting offers the pathway to the art of persuasion, influencing and human connection.
-It is the strategic key to communicating effectively and the route to high impact presenting.
+It is the strategic key to communicating effectively and the route to high impact public speaking and presenting.

-Much of our advancement revolves around how we get others to see things from our point of view and our ability to win people over to our way of thinking.
-Whether you are trying to gain support for an idea, diffuse an emotional charge, deal with opposition or even change the world in some way, you need to be able to communicate with clarity and impact.
+Much of our advancement revolves around how we get others to see things from our point of view.
+To win people over to our way of thinking we have to communicate effectively.

 1. Focus on your ‘M’ Point